Growth and Transformation Plan

 The Growth and Transformation Plan (GTP) was a national five-year plan created by the Ethiopian government to improve the country's economy by achieving a projected gross domestic product (GDP) growth of 11-15% per year from 2010 to 2015.
-The plan included details of the cost (estimated at US$75–79 billion over the five years) and specific targets the government expects to hit by pursuing the following objectives.
+The plan included details of the cost (estimated at US$75–79 billion over the five years) and specific targets the government expected to hit by pursuing the following objectives.

 Details

 The main points of the plan were: